 For instant shine, grab a bottle of Innisfree Camellia Essential Hair Mist.
 The best part of hair essences and serums (as it’s sometimes translated) are that there are endless options at affordable prices.
-Try a few out and find your favorite or mix and match to suit your hair’s needs throughout the week.
+Try a few out and find your favorite or mix and match to suit your hair’s needs throughout the week and boost hair growth.

-Not all Korean beauty products are made from natural ingredients (in fact, sometimes they’re far from it).
+Not all Korean hair products are made from natural ingredients (in fact, sometimes they’re far from it).
 But, if you’re committed to using natural products on your hair, there are definitely K-beauty brands out there to meet your needs.
 Innisfree, established in 2000 was Korea’s first natural cosmetics brand and makes dozens of hair products.
 This Mint Green Tea Fresh Shampoo won’t just have your hair looking soft, but it’ll also leave it smelling refreshing as well and change your hair care routine forever.
 You don’t have to use dry shampoo, because organic and natural products leave hair fresh for a long time.

-Whamisa, an organic fermentation cosmetic brand, may be best known for natural facial mists and sprays, but they also make some fantastic natural hair products, including a rich hair treatment that will make dry and damaged hair feel healthy, soft and smooth again.
+Whamisa, an organic fermentation cosmetic brand, may be best known for natural facial mists and sprays, but they also make some fantastic natural hair treatment products, that will make dry and damaged hair feel healthy, soft and smooth again.
 There’re also effective Whamisa’s products for hair loss.
 Read reviews and you’ll want to shop this brand’s magic products asap.